SkoolNotes/Taproot/2020BIO101/KBhBIO101Cells.md

 # Cells
 ## The Two Major Cell Types
-**Prokaryotic vs. Eukaryotic Cells**

-* _Prokaryotic cells_ — often in single-cellular cells, has a cell wall, and contained in capsules
+* **Prokaryotic cells** — often in single-cellular cells, has a cell wall, and contained in capsules
 * _Eukaryotic cells_ — in multicellular cell elements, contains a plasma membranes and nucleus